w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ### Glossary Items Used only in AAA Success Criteria

-This document does not provide guidance on applying AAA Success Criteria to non-web ICT, including the following definitions.
+This document does not provide guidance on applying AAA success criteria to non-web ICT, including the following definitions.

 *   blocks of text
 *   context-sensitive help